NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

 - Run:
 `cmake .. -G "Visual Studio 17 2022" -A x64 -DBUILD_SHARED_LIBS=OFF`
 - Than run:
+- Before running msbuild, use PowerShell to search for msbuild.exe on the system.
+Use the full path found in the next command to build the solution
+- Then use the Full `Path to msbuild.exe` in the Next Command to execute it:
 `msbuild GLFW.sln /p:Configuration=Debug /p:Platform=x64`

 > This ensures **VS2022** builds the **Debug static multithreaded** version in the ***./outstatic/src/Debug*** folder,